 While this is an issue that is dealt with at the County level we would like to make a couple of comments.
 Although the process of taxation based on Current Value Assessment does not reflect the seasonal nature of much of the present lakefront use, we recognize that the Township cannot decrease its expenditures in any significant way with the seasons.
 Thus we support the current system while recognizing that it is not perfect.

 However, we understand that there may be some attempts under way to expand tax policy rules which could permit a reduction in the burden borne by the farmlands in the residential and farm class by shifting a greater burden to the residential portion of the class.
-The impetus for such a move seems to be to the prices being paid for farmland, both to purchase and to rent, across Ontario, relative to it’s productive value in today's markets for crops.
+The impetus for such a move seems to be to the prices being paid for farmland, both to purchase and to rent, across Ontario, relative to its productive value in today's markets for crops.

 If such an initiative is introduced, we encourage our County Council representatives to consider very carefully the short and long term impacts of such a move.
 Huron has a long history of being